IOI Corporation Bhd

 -

-The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
+The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company has a whistleblowing policy which states the scope of the policy and ensures the protection to whistleblower.
+The company also reports its own commitment to addressing occupational health and safety.

 -